google/eddystone/configuration-service/README.md

 <tr>
 <td>Return Codes</td>
 <td>
-Read Not Permitted: for any attempt to read or write while the beacon is locked.<br>
+Read Not Permitted: for any attempt to read while the beacon is unlocked.<br>
-Write Not Permitted: for any attempt to write while the beacon is locked.
+Write Not Permitted: for any attempt to write while the beacon is unlocked.
 </td>
 </tr>
 </table>